Basiletti/SOChamps/README.md

 ## Testing

-Test coverage has been provided for as much of the classes as possible within these layers.
+Test coverage has been provided for as much of the classes as possible within these layers - with the exception of the data layer.

--[TODO: add some test coverage for data!]

 -For the domain layer, the mapping function was tested to thoroughly ensure that the DTO classes were translated into our local model as we would expect them to be.
 This mapping would handle the very simple stripping down of the DTO model to just provide what we need on the presentation layer.